 Before I continue with the topic of Beach Reading, I want to give you a brief update on the progress of my novel.
-(You can skip the next two paragraphs, if you are tired of all this buildup.
+You can skip this section, if you’re tired of all this buildup.
 Don’t worry.
-I’ll send you a memo when the book is actually ready for purchase.)
+I’ll send you a memo when the book is actually ready for purchase.

-By now I have read it so many times that I can’t be certain if the words are actually on the page or in my head, and so I did not trust myself to approve the final copy until one last set of eyes were laid on it.
-I prevailed on my son Todd, who, in addition to being a voracious consumer of the written word is a bit of a “grammar Nazi,”and he graciously agreed to read it over the weekend.
+By now I’ve read it so many times that I can’t be certain if the words are actually on the page or in my head.
+I didn’t trust myself to approve the final copy until one last set of eyes were laid on it.
+I prevailed on my son Todd, who, in addition to being a voracious consumer of the written word is a bit of a “grammar Nazi.”He graciously agreed to read it over the weekend.
 He found two additional typos.

 The final stage will be for Create Space to convert the manuscript to Kindle format.
 Within 48 hours after that is done, the book will appear for sale through Amazon.
 It will be offered in print-on-demand paperback and Kindle versions.
 My guess is it will be out by the end of the week.
 You’ll be the first to know!